 Buy tickets in advance

-Be warned – do not expect to get tickets for the most popular attractions on the day you go.
+Be warned–do not expect to get tickets for the most popular attractions on the day you go.
 Many require booking in advance which is why we include this as one of our most important Japan travel tips to avoid disappointment when you travel.
-Destinations that often sell out quickly include Tokyo Disneyland and Tokyo Disney Sea, Universal Studios Japan, the Yayoi Kusama Musuem, and teamLab Planets Tokyo.
+Tickets that often sell out quickly include Tokyo Disneyland, Tokyo Disney Sea, Universal Studios Japan and teamLab Planets Tokyo.
+For Ghibli Park, check our post of Ghibli Park and Ghibli’s Grand Warehouse Guide.

 Also, when considering restaurant reservations, especially for non-chain restaurants, it is a good idea to book ahead.
 However, please do not cancel on the day or even worse cancel last minute.
 It is not only extremely rude but makes it hard for all international travellers to make future bookings.